Updated on April 26th, 2024 by Bob Ciura

 You can download your free list of all 68 Dividend Aristocrats by clicking on the link below:

 We review all the Dividend Aristocrats each year.
-Next up, we will review the food and beverage behemoth PepsiCo (PEP).
+Next up, we will review the food and beverage giant PepsiCo (PEP).

-The stock offers a solid 2.7% dividend yield and has increased its dividend for 50 years in a row.
+The stock offers a solid 2.9% dividend yield and has increased its dividend for over 50 years in a row.
 The company’s dividend is very safe, and the stock is suitable for risk-averse income investors.

-PepsiCo’s valuation is not a screaming bargain right now, but it is rarely a cheap stock due to its robust business model and steady growth.
+PepsiCo’s valuation is not exactly a bargain right now, but it is rarely a cheap stock due to its excellent business model and steady growth.
 The company should have little trouble continuing to raise its dividend for many years.

 Business Overview